 How It Works |

 This fragmentation means that a hemp beverage brand cannot simply sign with a national distributor and expect uniform market access.
 Each state requires its own compliance analysis, and the appropriate distribution partner in one market may be entirely wrong for another.
-A brand selling through an alcohol wholesaler in Minnesota might use a specialty DSD distributor in Texas and face an outright ban in Idaho.
+A brand selling through an alcohol wholesaler in Minnesota might face a dispensary-only path in New Jersey and be shut out of Ohio entirely.

 Brands entering multiple states simultaneously should work with legal counsel who specialize in cannabinoid regulation and build a state-by-state distribution plan rather than assuming a single national strategy will work.
 For a deeper look at how state alcohol regulations vary and why they matter for pricing, see our dedicated guide.
 Brands competing in the broader ready-to-drink space should also understand how RTD distribution regulations differ based on whether a product is malt-based or spirit-based, since these classifications affect which distribution channels are available.